Guide for Sellers: How to Price Your Villa

 The #1 thing to know is: the market value.
-The market value of your villa is based on the past sales in the nearby area.
+The market value of your villa is based on the past sales in the nearby area — not the fake m² pricing averages.
 This is what your villa will sell for.
 You can’t trust what an agent tells you the market value is (see below for why) — so you’ll need to do your own research.

 - The way to figure out the market value of your villa is described here (it’s the same process for both buyers and sellers).

 - The way to predict if it’s going to go up or down in value over the next several years is by analyzing the factors that affect the real estate market.
-Here is our guide to where the market is headed.
+Here is our guide to where the market is right now, and where it’s headed.

 Buyers will find out the market value: When a buyer gets a mortgage, the bank does a valuation of the property and tells the buyer what the market value is (the bank won’t approve a mortgage that’s above market value).
 Also, in the luxury real estate market, buyers normally have financial advisors who will advise them to get a valuation of the property.